eclipse-sdv-blueprints/fleet-management/components/fms-consumer/README.md

 ```

-## Received data from Zenoh Router
+## Receive data from Zenoh Router

-The consumer can subscriber status from Zenoh Router of an [Eclipse Zenoh](https://projects.eclipse.org/projects/iot.zenoh/) instance.
+The consumer can receive data from an Eclipse Zenoh Router instance.
-For this to work, the consumer needs to be configured with the zenoh router end points,

 Please refer to the command line help for details: